 She is adept at putting difficult clients at their ease and explaining difficult legal concepts in a straightforward way.

-Kerry is an immigration practitioner of 15 years call with substantial expertise in human rights and public law challenges arising predominantly from her immigration practice but also from community care and employment law spheres.
+Kerry is Deputy Head of Chambers and an immigration practitioner of 18 years call with substantial expertise in human rights and public law challenges arising predominantly from her immigration practice but also from community care and employment law spheres.
 Kerry also has experience in the Court of Protection along with community care and family matters where they overlap with concurrent immigration proceedings.

 Kerry is an experienced immigration practitioner.
 She has practised in immigration law since being called to the bar in 2002, first as an advocate at a niche immigration solicitors firm and, from 2005, as a barrister at Garden Court North Chambers.